Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 This information provides more advanced topics that you might come in contact with when you have been working with an SDK project for a while.
 We will have a look at how you can work with AMPs, remote debugging, hot reloading, enable transformations and more.

-### Switching Alfresco Content Services and Share versions
+### Switching Content Services and Share versions

-The latest version of the Alfresco SDK supports different versions for Alfresco Content Services and Alfresco Share.
+The latest version of the Alfresco SDK supports different versions for Content Services and Alfresco Share.
 Since each product is no longer released under one common version number, ACS (i.e. alfresco.war) and the Share UI (share.war) are now released with individual version numbers.

 By default, SDK 4 is configured to generate projects using the most recent version of ACS and Share.
 You can easily change one (or both) versions by simply updating the `pom.xml` file in your project.
 The compatibility of these versions is up to you, however you should check in advance the right versions to use.

-When editing `pom.xml` you will see a number of properties that define the Alfresco Content Services platform version and the Alfresco Share version, such as:
+When editing `pom.xml` you will see a number of properties that define the Content Services platform version and the Alfresco Share version, such as:

 ```xml
 <alfresco.platform.version>6.1.2-ga</alfresco.platform.version>